dch239/NER-CoNLL-BiLSTM/README.md

 2. Ensure that you have Python and the necessary libraries installed.
 The project requires `torch`, `numpy`, `sklearn`, and `tqdm`.

-3. Download the CoNLL dataset and place it in the same directory as the project files.
+3. Download the CoNLL dataset and place it in the `data` folder in the root directory.
+The `data` folder should contain `train`, `test`, and `dev` files.

+4. Download and extract the Glove Embeddings and place it in the root directory.
+The file should be named `glove.6B.100d`.

 ## How to Run the Project

-1. Run the `main_script.py` file.
-This will train the BLSTM model on the CoNLL dataset and evaluate its performance.
+The `main_script.py` file can be run in two modes:

+1. `train`: This mode trains both vanilla BiLSTM and Glove BiLSTM from scratch.
+    - Command: `python main_script.py train`
+    - Generates: `dev1.out`, `dev2.out`, `test1.out`, `test2.out`.
+In addition it makes `dev1_perl.out` and `dev2_perl.out` which can be fed to the conll03eval script.

+2. `load`: To use this mode, `blstm1.pt` and `blstm2.pt` must be in the root directory.
+    - Command: `python main_script.py load`
+    - Generates: `dev1.out`, `dev2.out`, `test1.out`, `test2.out`.
+In addition it makes `dev1_perl.out` and `dev2_perl.out` which can be fed to the conll03eval script.

-2. To understand the project in detail, go through the `Walkthrough_Notebook.ipynb` file.
+To understand the project in detail, go through the `Walkthrough_Notebook.ipynb` file.
 You can open this file in Jupyter Notebook.

-3. If you prefer an offline reference, you can use the `Walkthrough_PDF.pdf` file.
+If you prefer an offline reference, you can use the `Walkthrough_PDF.pdf` file.

-4. For a detailed understanding of the NER task that this project aims to solve, refer to the `description.pdf` file.
+For a detailed understanding of the NER task that this project aims to solve, refer to the `description.pdf` file.

-## Contact

-For any queries or suggestions, please refer to the contact details provided in the `readme.txt` file.